 Christian Henriksen is a Partner in Nordic — Office of Architecture.
 He has played a central role in airport projects conducted by Nordic Office of Architecture.
 He has worked on the Oslo International Airport Gardermoen T1 and T2 projects through all of its phases.
 He was Design Manager for the ongoing extension of the airport.
 He is currently heading the expansion of Nordic in the UK and India.
 He holds a Sivilarkitekt (Master) degree from Norges Tekniske Høyskole.

-Max Hirsh (PhD, Harvard) is a professor at the University of Hong Kong and a leading expert on airports, migration, and transport infrastructure.
-He is the author of Airport Urbanism: an unprecedented study of air travel that incorporates the perspective of passengers, architects, planners, and aviation executives.
-With a particular focus on the rise of Asia, the book sheds light on the exponential increase in global air travel and its implications for the planning, design, and operation of airports worldwide.
-Max also writes the popular blog airporturbanism.com, where he presents leading-edge strategies for tackling the challenges that confront airports today.
+Max Hirsh (PhD, Harvard) is a professor at the University of Hong Kong and a leading expert on airports and urban infrastructure.
+He is the author of Airport Urbanism: an unprecedented study of air travel and global migration patterns that incorporates the perspective of passengers, airport designers, urban planners, and aviation executives.
+Max also writes the popular blog airporturbanism.com, where he presents leading-edge strategies for tackling many of the issues that confront airports today.
 Passionate about airports and air travel, he works with airport authorities, design firms, and urban planning agencies around the world to help shape the future of airports and the cities that they serve.

 George Kafka is a writer and researcher based in London.
 Formerly an editor at uncube magazine, George has written on architecture and cities for Metropolis, The Architectural Review and Cartha, among others.
 He is a founding member of editorial collective &beyond and is currently working towards a PhD in Urban Studies at University College London.